abdulrahmonov/kitchen-salt/README.md

 ```

-You are all set!!!
+You are all set.
 By the way don’t forget to run `kitchen destroy`  to delete  and check your environment.
-NOTE: If your tests are succeeded, `kitchen test` will only destroy the VM, but your vnet, public, and other resources won’t be deleted.
+NOTE: If your tests succeeded,  `kitchen test` will only destroy the VM, but your vnet, public, and other resources won’t be deleted.